Mazda 2 Insurance Rates

 Rates are averaged for all Mazda 2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on insurance for a Mazda 2 takes being a good driver, maintaining good credit, avoid buying unnecessary coverage, and possibly raising deductibles.
-Spend time shopping around every year by obtaining price quotes from direct companies like Progressive and GEICO, and also from several local insurance agents.
+Getting lower rates on insurance for a Mazda 2 consists of having a decent driving record, having above-average credit, being claim-free, and consideration of higher deductibles.
+Set aside time to compare rates at every policy renewal by requesting quotes from direct car insurance companies like Progressive and GEICO, and also from several local insurance agents.

-The following list is a brief recap of the coverage data touched on above.
+The following items are a condensed summary of the data covered above.

-- You may be able to save around $100 per year just by shopping early and online
+- You may be able to save up to $100 per year just by shopping early and online

 - Increasing physical damage deductibles can save around $200 each year

-- Drivers age 16 to 20 are expensive to insure, costing up to $316 a month for full coverage
+- 16 to 18-year-old drivers are the costliest to insure, possibly costing $316 a month if full coverage is included

 Rate Tables and Charts